Group for Population Studies and Education (GEEP)

 Basic computer skills and familiarity with major software products required.
 Capacity to learn and adapt to new work and cultural environments; Ability to work well on deadline and under time pressure; Ability to work with others in a cross-cultural setting; Excellent written communication skills; Familiarity with web design software (eg Dreamweaver, GoLive or similar products); Familiarity with database, spreadsheet and graphic design applications.

 2 years of college-level French of equivalent proficiency as demonstrated on proficiency exam.
-Familiarity with Wolof is a significant asset, but not a formal requirement
+Familiarity with Wolof is a significant asset, but not a formal requirement.
+Wolof or French lessons may be obtained at additional cost through the Baobab Center in Dakar.

 Total costs vary depending on how long you plan to be abroad, where you will be living, your personal spending habits, and current exchange rates.
 The following estimates will give you a ballpark figure for this internship.
 Get help with the math from our handy Cost Calculator.